ZIP Extractor Help

 What you can do

-• Download the file again from the original source.
-The most common cause of a zero-byte file is an incomplete or failed download.
-Try downloading the file again.
+• Download the file again.
+An incomplete or failed download is the most common cause of a zero-byte file.
 If you received it as an email attachment, try re-downloading the attachment.

 • Ask the sender to re-share the file.
-If someone shared this file with you, their upload may have failed, leaving just a placeholder behind.
-Ask them to re-upload or re-share the original file.
+Their upload may have failed, leaving a zero-byte placeholder behind.
+Ask them to re-upload the original file.

 Why does this happen?

-A zero-byte file is a file that has a name but no content.
-This usually happens when a download is interrupted before any data transfers, or when a file transfer or sync fails silently and leaves a placeholder behind.
-Downloading the file again from the original source almost always resolves the issue.
+A zero-byte file has a name but no content.
+It usually happens when a download is interrupted before any data transfers, or when a file sync fails silently and leaves a placeholder behind.
+Downloading the file again almost always resolves it.

 Your browser ran out of memory while reading the archive.
 ZIP Extractor runs in your browser, so it's limited by the memory the browser makes available to a single tab.